 There’s no question – the retail industry is experiencing a massive transition.
 The convenience and affordability of online commerce is placing immense pressure on brick and mortar retailers.
 According to the Department of Commerce, online retail has grown 300% between 2000 and 2018.
 During the same period, department store sales have fallen by almost 50%.
-In 2018, 5864 brick and mortar stores closed, in 2019 5994 stores closed in the first 3 months.
+In 2018, 5,864 brick and mortar stores closed, in 2019 5,994 stores closed in the first 3 months.
 There are two drivers of these changes – the first are technological advances and second are changes in consumer behavior.
 The retailers that can figure out both will thrive, those who can’t figure it out, will most likely be out of business.

 One of the most interesting transitions comes from the concept of necessity.
-With online retailers like amazon being price-competitive, convenient and ubiquitous, most consumers necessarily have to visit brick and mortar retail stores anymore.
+With online retailers like Amazon being price-competitive, convenient and ubiquitous, most consumers don’t necessarily have to visit brick and mortar retail stores anymore.
 Leaving your home or office and visiting a store is no longer a necessity.

 There is no substitute for a human connection.
 Successful retailers employ friendly, knowledgeable people to staff their retail locations.
 Nike calls them ‘Athletes’, Apple calls them ‘Geniuses’ but the formula is consistent.
-These are highly-trained people that are excited about their subject matter that are well-informed and can offer an expert opinion to the shopper.
+These are highly-trained people that are excited about their subject matter, are well-informed and can offer an expert opinion to the shopper.
 People enable the experience.

 Technology as an enabler

-The following some of the enabling technologies that are behind the next-generation retail experiences.
+What follows are some of the enabling technologies that are behind the next-generation retail experiences.

 Network Infrastructure – Wired, Wireless and Cellular

 When looking at store connectivity, retail technologists need to ask a couple of key questions:

-What are my traffic patterns and where do my applications live?
+- What are my traffic patterns and where do my applications live?

-What are my store uptime requirements and do I need redundant circuits?
+- What are my store uptime requirements and do I need redundant circuits?

-What are my traffic expectations?
+- What are my traffic expectations?
 And do I need excess bandwidth for guest wireless services?

-In store Wireless Connectivity
+In-Store Wireless Connectivity

 Many retailers are looking for ways to encourage shoppers to download and use their smartphone application while in the store.
 In order to maximize the quality of experience, that application should download quickly and perform reliably.
-Wireless performance is essential for quality experience.
+Wireless performance is essential for a quality experience.

 Much like wireless connectivity, video surveillance infrastructure can be purposed to serve multiple functions within the retail store.

 Retailers crave data about their customers.
 Buzz words like Big Data and Data Science are repeated over and over at industry conferences and trade shows.
-Almost every retailers collects information about their customers online behavior, but what about their instore behavior?
+Almost every retailer collects information about their customers online behavior, but what about their in-store behavior?
 Most retailers have limited information about shopper behavior beyond basic counters that keep track of how many visitors a store has in any period of time.